Jurisdiction overview

 Some Christmas Island situations are straightforward ATO online filings.
 Others benefit from a registered tax agent:

-When to call a tax professional — Christmas Island Do you need a registered tax agent?
-Your situation Zone A offset claim?
+When to call a tax professional - Christmas Island Does the situation need a registered tax agent?
+The situation Zone A offset claim?
 Yes No Agent recommended ZTO record-keeping myTax may suffice Simple PAYG income Mining / phosphate income?
-Yes Agent required Royalty + GST + PAYG No Cross-border income?
+Yes Agent required Royalty + customs + PAYG No Cross-border income?
 Treaty may apply Find registered Australian tax agents with CX / remote-area experience below

 This page is general information.
-It is not personal guidance for your specific situation.
-Tax rules change.
+It is not personal guidance for a specific situation.
+Tax rules change - the 2025-26 rates, Zone Tax Offset amounts, and GST treatment above are current as of July 2026.
 Always check current figures on the ATO website or with a registered Australian tax agent before filing.

 Frequently asked